ukparliament/sprintnotes.people/15/index.md

 * [Hansard report about engagement in politics and Parliament](https://www.hansardsociety.org.uk/publications/audit-of-political-engagement-15-2018)!
 Well worth checking out.

 #### Check out!
-[More updates](https://ukparliament.github.io/sprintnotes.outputs/) from another my colleague Fred!!
+[More updates](https://ukparliament.github.io/sprintnotes.outputs/) from my colleague Fred!!
 Keep it up!

 #### Goodbyes
 So this is my final sprint notes and goodbyes.
 To the team - you were an absolute joy to be around and made it a pleasure to come into work each day.
-Still more interesting things to achieve and keep fighting the good fit.
-To wider colleagues I learned a lot and will look back with fond memories of my time here.
+Still more interesting things to achieve and keep fighting the good fight.
+To wider colleagues, I learned a lot and will look back with fond memories of my time here.
 Shall miss you all!